zeditor01/cdc_examples/documents/deploy_cdc_ims.md

 # Setting Up Classic CDC for IMS - Worked Example
 This chapter is a worked example of setting up Classic CDC for IMS.

+All CDC capture and apply agents conform to the CDC standards for streaming changes between capture and apply agents, and for supporting administration tools and interfaces.
+Each CDC implementation for a specific source has to bridge from the generic CDC standards to the specific characteristics of the source.
+IMS is a hierarchical database, with some pretty unique integration points that Classic CDC for IMS has to address.

 ## Contents

 <ul class="toc_list">